ZerpRedgrave/StringHC/README.md

 - StrRepAll() -> Replace Single Identical Char Only then Return Token with Str Contain

 # Contribution and Request
-You can contribute and Request anytime as long i have a spare time to work on.
+You can Contribute if you have a spare time and Request anytime as long i have a spare time to work on.
 Additionally, If you have a problem regardling about the Library please report it immediately.